AdvancedCustomFields/docs/fields/image.md

   Specifies the format of the returned data.
 Choose from Object (array), URL (string), or ID (integer).

 - **Preview Size**
-  The WordPress image size which is displayed when editing the images.
+  The WordPress image size displayed when editing values.

 - **Library**
   Limits file selection to only those that have been uploaded to this post, or the entire library.